 My Fake Christmas Partner

-Rob (Joseph Lawrence) knows that having just finished with his girlfriend his parents are going to be on at him to find a nice girl to settle down with, especially his granma Theresa (Paula Shaw) who is sick in hospital and her last wish is to see him settled and happy.
-Julie (Emily Hampshire) is in a very similar boat as she finds her parents trying to set her up with various ex boyfriends, surprising her when they invite them to dinner.
-It is why Julie decides to advertise for a fake boyfriend for Christmas and why when Rob sees the advert applies because they can both help each other out with pushy parents and friends.
-The only trouble is that whilst purely a business relationship they didn't account on really falling for each other.
+Rob (Joseph Lawrence - Wish For Christmas) knows that having just broken up with his girlfriend his parents are going to be on at him to find a nice girl to settle down with, especially his granma Theresa (Paula Shaw - Coming Home for Christmas) who is sick in hospital and her last wish is to see him settled and happy.
+Julie (Emily Hampshire - Snow Cake) is in a very similar boat as she finds her parents trying to set her up with various ex boyfriends, surprising her when they invite them to dinner.
+It is why Julie decides to advertise for a fake boyfriend for Christmas and why when Rob sees the advert applies because they can both help each other out with their pushy parents and friends.
+The only trouble is that whilst purely a business relationship they didn't account on actually falling for each other.

-I've mentioned it before in other reviews of Christmas movies but there is a certain something which can turn what at any other time of the year would be a cheesy movie into a fun one.
-That brings me to "Hitched for the Holidays" which with its unoriginal story of a couple pretending to date to stop their parents from meddling in their lives would have been corny, cliche nonsense at any other time of the year.
+I've mentioned it before in other reviews of Christmas movies but there is a certain something which can turn what at any other time of the year would be a cheesy romantic comedy into a fun one.
+That brings me to "Hitched for the Holidays" which with its unoriginal story of a couple pretending to date so that their parents won't meddle or get on at them, it would have been corny, cliche nonsense at any other time of the year.
 But because "Hitched for the Holidays" is a Christmas movie with some predictable but nice romantic scenes the cheesy annoying stuff becomes less annoying.
 That doesn't mean that we are talking a good Christmas movie here because quite frankly there is plenty which still ends up annoying but it has a bit of that Christmas magic which makes it entertaining.